 The Corporation provided care to patients who met certain criteria under its charity care policy, without charge or at amounts less than its approved rates.
 Because the Corporation did not pursue collection of amounts determined to qualify as charity care, they are not reported as net patient service revenue in the accompanying statements of revenues and expenses.
-The amounts written off as charity care for 2010 and 2009 were \$3,031,300 and \$1,126,800, respectively.
+The amounts written off as charity care for 2011 and 2010 were \$1,390,700 and \$2,926,700, respectively.
+These amounts represent direct and indirect charity care costs, which are calculated by taking the gross revenue related to the charity care services and reducing it by the company's profit margin, which is calculated by taking net income with no income taxes provided and dividing by total gross patient revenue.
+The state of Maryland rate system includes components within the rates to partially compensate hospitals for uncompensated care.